opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 The Observability plugin provides a unified experience for collecting and monitoring metrics, logs, and traces from common data sources.
 Data collection and monitoring in one place enables full-stack, end-to-end observability of your entire infrastructure.

-As of OpenSearch 2.7, you can manage your observability plugins with the **Observability Dashboards** application or the **Dashboard** application, instead of the plugins page.
+As of OpenSearch 2.7, you can manage your observability plugins with **Observability Dashboards** or **Dashboard**, instead of the plugins page.
 The plugins are integrated automatically into Observability Dashboards and Dashboard.
 This feature provides you:

 - **Instant access to installed plugins:** Viewing a list of plugins from a dashboard displays all the installed plugins in one place.
 - **Improved efficiency:** With a list of plugins readily available from a dashboard, you can enable, disable, update, or remove them with just a few clicks.